best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Be aware that colours are coded in different ways.
 To use the WebAIM colour contrast checker you will need to know the hex code of the colours.
 Excel will give you the Red Green Blue (RGB) codes - you can use this [colour code converter](https://www.webfx.com/web-design/hex-to-rgb/) to get the hex codes.

+Assuming you have left the background of your spreadsheet to "No fill" (which we advise you to do) setting text to the following colour codes is accessible at the AA and AAA level:

+Blue text with RGB code: rgb(0,0,255) and hex code: #0000FF Red text with RGB code: rgb(179,0,0) and hex code: #B30000 Green text with RGB code: rgb(50,100,5) and hex code: #326405

 ### Checking colour contrast in charts
 The use of colours in charts is more complex as you often have to consider colour contrast between different chart elements as well as with the background.
 Our [data visualisation guidance](https://gss.civilservice.gov.uk/policy-store/introduction-to-data-visualisation/#section-9) and the [style guide from the Office for National Statistics](https://style.ons.gov.uk/category/data-visualisation/using-colours/) both have useful tips on this area but neither have yet been fully updated with regards to the accessibility guidelines.
 We are planning on looking into this in more detail soon.